 - a.
-Once we have received a properly completed Statutory Declaration which meets the above requirements, we will issue a Statutory Declaration Notice and a summary of the claim to the other Party's registered address, asking them to indicate within 14 Calendar Days of receipt: - i. whether they accept that the claiming Party should be paid the whole of the amount claimed: - ii. whether they accept that the claiming Party should be paid part of the amount

-- claimed and if so, how much; and - iii. if they do not accept that the claiming Party should be paid the whole of the amount claimed, whether they consent to the Dispute being resolved by our Dispute Resolution Service.
+Once we have received a properly completed Statutory Declaration which meets the above requirements, we will issue a Statutory Declaration Notice and a summary of the claim to the other Party's registered address, asking them to indicate within 14 Calendar Days of receipt: - whether they accept that the claiming Party should be paid the whole of the amount claimed; - ii. whether they accept that the claiming Party should be paid part of the amount claimed and if so, how much; and - iii. if they do not accept that the claiming Party should be paid the whole of the amount claimed, whether they consent to the Dispute being resolved by our Dispute Resolution Service.
 We will also, where possible, send notification that a postal notice has been issued by email or SMS. - b.
-The Party who receives the Statutory Declaration Notice must complete it and return it to us so that we receive it within 14 Calendar Days of when we issued it (the Statutory Declaration Notice deadline).
-The responding Party can also submit their response via the online service by logging into their online account or by calling our Customer Service Contact Centre by the Statutory Declaration Notice deadline.
-They must indicate their responses to a. (i) (iii) above.
-If we do not receive the completed Statutory Declaration Notice by post, via the online service or via a call to the Customer Service Contact Centre within the Statutory Declaration Notice deadline, we will release the full amount claimed to the claiming Party within 10 Calendar Days of the Statutory Declaration Notice deadline. - c.
-If the receiving Party completes and returns or responds to the Statutory Declaration Notice so that we receive it or their response within the Statutory Declaration Notice deadline and confirming that they agree that the whole or part of the amount claimed should be paid to the claiming Party, we will pay any agreed amount to the claiming Party within 10 Calendar Days of the date when we receive the Statutory Declaration Notice. - d.If the other Party completes and returns or responds to the Statutory Declaration Notice so that we receive it or their response before the Statutory Declaration Notice deadline and confirming that they do not agree that the claiming Party should be paid all or any of the amount claimed, we will inform the claiming Party that their claim has been rejected wholly or in part and will request evidence from both the other Party and the claiming Party in relation to the dispute.
+The Party who receives the Statutory Declaration Notice must complete and return to us the Statutory Declaration Notice so that we receive it within 14 Calendar Days of when we issued it (the Statutory Declaration Notice deadline).
+They must also indicate their responses to a. (i) (iii) above.
+If we do not receive the completed Statutory Declaration Notice within the Statutory Declaration Notice deadline, we will release the full amount claimed to the claiming Party within 10 Calendar Days of the Statutory Declaration Notice deadline. - c.
+If the receiving Party completes and returns the Statutory Declaration Notice so that we receive it within the Statutory Declaration Notice deadline and confirming that they agree that the whole or part of the amount claimed should be paid to the claiming Party, we will pay any agreed amount to the claiming Party within 10 Calendar Days of the date when we receive the Statutory Declaration Notice. - d.
+If the other Party completes and returns the Statutory Declaration Notice so that we receive it before the Statutory Declaration Notice deadline and confirming that they do not agree that the claiming Party should be paid all or any of the amount claimed, we will inform the claiming Party that their claim has been rejected wholly or in part and will request evidence from both the other Party and the claiming Party in relation to the dispute.
 Where users do not have an online account we will provide a summary of the other Party's Statutory Declaration Notice. - e.
 Details of the other Party's rejection reason(s) can be viewed via the claiming Party's online account.
 Once we have issued the request for evidence both Parties will have 14 Calendar Days from the date of issue to respond. - f.
-If the other Party completes and returns or responds to the Statutory Declaration Notice so that we receive it or their response within 14 Calendar Days, but does not indicate whether they consent to the Dispute being resolved by our Dispute Resolution Service, we shall assume they consent to the use of our Dispute Resolution Service. - g.
-At the end of the 14 days, the case will be referred to an Adjudicator (see Adjudication at section 24 below). - h.
+If the other Party completes and returns the Statutory Declaration Notice so that we receive it within 14 Calendar Days, but does not indicate whether they consent to the Dispute being resolved by our Dispute Resolution Service, we shall assume they consent to the use of our Dispute Resolution Service. - g.
+At the end of the 14 days, the case will be referred to an Adjudicator (see Adjudication at section 23 below). - h.
 We will release any undisputed amount to the Party or Parties concerned. - i.
 Any evidence submitted by either Party after the Dispute has been referred to the Adjudicator will not be considered by the Adjudicator if a Decision has already been made.
 We reserve the right to refuse to pass any evidence to the Adjudicator after the cut-off date for submission of evidence has passed.

-21.The Dispute Resolution Service - General rules for using our Dispute Resolution Service
+20. The Dispute Resolution Service - General rules for using our Dispute Resolution Service